-Acadian is extremely proud to announce there were no recordable safety incidents among employees and contractors during the year.
 Acadian's commitment to health and safety is our top priority as we believe that emphasizing and achieving a good safety record is a leading indicator of success in the broader business.
+During 2022, there were seven recordable safety incidents among employees and contractors.
+These were mostly minor incidents that resulted in minimal lost time.
+However, incident reduction will be a primary focus for 2023.

-Both the New Brunswick and Maine operations completed their annual surveillance audit under the 2015-2019 standard of the Sustainable Forest Initiative® with no nonconformances; a testament to the sustainability of our operations.
+Both the New Brunswick and Maine operations completed their annual surveillance audits under the 2022 standard of the Sustainable Forest Initiative® with no nonconformances; a testament to the sustainability of our operations.